JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 | :------- | :------------------------------------------------- |
 | ALL      | '**Reader**' role assignment on _Management Group_ |

+PIM (Privileged Identity Management) eligibility reporting additionally requires `Microsoft.Authorization/roleEligibilitySchedules/read` (contained in the '**Reader**' role) and a Microsoft Entra ID P2 license.
+It works for any account type (user, service principal, managed identity).
+If the requirements are not met, use the parameter `-NoPIMEligibility`.

 ### Required permissions in Microsoft Entra ID

 <table>